 The best thing to do would be to tell them that you’ll give them a call specific days of the week or you’ll check in with them AT LEAST once a week.
 This will allow you to tell them where you are then and where you expect to be this time next week.

 Giving yourself a week to, say, reach 50 to 80 miles is pretty fair for an experienced solo backpacker.
-For others, we’d recommend 30 to 50 miles as this is much easier to deal with…especially if you’re going on a straight path without any mountains to climb.
+If it’s your first solo backpacking trip, we’d recommend 30 to 50 miles as this is much easier to deal with…especially if you’re going on a straight path without any mountains to climb.

 This will give people a map of where you’ll be and, therefore, if you do not call or show up where you planned to be…people can send help to find you.